ofischbach24/Robo2/README.md

 "toggled": Switched between the 2 modes

 ### Switch Mode:
-Click on the Left D-Pad button, if it registers the input, "toggled" will appear.
+Click on the Left D-Pad button, if it registers the input, "toggled" will appear. *DONT DO THIS*

 NOTE: Be careful not to fat finger the toggle button while giving inputs, as if you switch the motor will continue to run.
 To make it stop, just switch back.